edwinbennypauly/edwinbennypauly/README.md

 ## About Me

 Welcome to my coding corner!
 I'm Edwin, passionate about exploring the world of programming.
-Currently, I'm diving into the fundamentals of C, building a solid foundation for my coding adventures.
+Currently, I'm diving into the fundamentals of C,python  building a solid foundation for my coding adventures.

 ## Learning Objectives